zcash/lightwalletd/README.md

 - `getaddressbalance`
 - `getaddressutxos`

+To test against a public Zebra endpoint before your own node is fully synced, see the [Zcash RPC latency benchmark](https://openchainbench.com/benchmarks/zcash-rpc) for a live comparison of available keyless endpoints (Tatum Zebra, Tatum zcashd, Blockchair).

 ## Lightwalletd

 First, install [Go](https://golang.org/dl/#stable) version 1.17 or later.
 You can see your current version by running `go version`.